dpuelz/FoundationsOfScienceI/README.md

 This is a course unlike most traditional general science classes.
 There are two modes:

-1. Campus-wide lunch lectures on scientific topics.
-	- This will substitute for one class period per week.
+1. **Campus-wide lunch lectures on scientific topics.** This will substitute for one class period per week.

-2. Seminar class to dig into scientific lecture and others.
-	- The format will be mostly discussion and occasional lecture.
+2. **Seminar class to dig into scientific lecture and others.** The format will be mostly discussion and occasional lecture.

 ## Grading

+- 30% in-class, closed book quizzes on lunch lectures.
-- 30%
+- 30% discussion participation, course engagement, homeworks (inluding reflection papers)
+- 40% final oral exam